Comparison between the FT, WSJ, and the German Handelsblatt

 9/25/2022

-Being well-informed is not only necessary to reduce the influence of subliminal general noise and manipulative "journalism", but also requires a lot of time and dedication.
-I have read the Wall Street Journal (WSJ), the Financial Times (FT) for more than 2 months now on a daily level.
-The German Handelsblatt (HB) has been on my desk for more than two years.
+Being well-informed is not only vital for resisting the subtle effects of background noise and manipulative reporting, but also demands significant time and commitment.
+To cultivate an accurate and impartial understanding of world events, I have made it a point to engage with multiple reputable sources, on a daily basis.
+For over two months, I have closely read the Wall Street Journal (WSJ) and the Financial Times (FT), while the German Handelsblatt (HB) has been a fixture on my desk for more than two years.

 On the other hand, I have great respect for the relentlessness with which FT journalists like Dan McCrum pursue their research work.
-In the case of the Wirecard scandal he was repeatedly threatened and accused of personal enrichment by colluding with short sellers.
-He knew that without proof he would not get through with his arguments.
-In his work covering 5 years until the collapse of Wirecard he finally realized that all accounts and transactions were fictitious, and he had unequivocal proof to show for.
+In the case of the Wirecard scandal, he was repeatedly threatened and accused of personal enrichment by colluding with short sellers.
+He knew that without proof, he would not get through with his arguments.
+In his work covering 5 years until the collapse of Wirecard, he finally realized that all accounts and transactions were fictitious, and he had unequivocal proof to show that.

 The WSJ has a somewhat more formal approach of writing news.
 This is nicely balanced by embedding facts into a cohesive story with a personal connection, making it more approachable and easier to remember.
 I have a far better recollection of certain economic trends when I can associate them to a story.